Distance-Restricted Firefighting on Finite Graphs: Expected Damage

 We now show that the remaining graphs from the theorem statement are optimal.
 Suppose we have an edge with $\ell$ leaves on one end of the edge and $t$ leaves on the other end.
 If the fire starts on one of the $\ell + t$ leaves only one vertex burns, if it starts on one of the higher degree vertices either $\ell + 1$ or $t + 1$ vertices burn.
 Thus we get $\ell + t + \ell + 1 + t + 1$ vertices burning in total, and $\ell + t = n - 2$ so we get $2\left(n-2\right) + 2 = 2n - 2$ burning in total.
 We take that and divide by $n$ to get $2 - \frac2n$.

 Now we show that any other caterpillar graph is non-optimal.
-Here we take advantage of the fact that since the firefighters are either path-restricted or can only move a distance less than or equal to $2$ they can only really defend once and then let the fire spread.
+Here we take advantage of the fact that since the firefighters are either path-restricted or can only move a distance less than or equal to $2$ they can only defend once and then let the fire spread.
+This is similar to the technique used in the proof of Lemma~\ref{lemma:polytrees}.
 First it is necessary to define some quantities relating to our caterpillars.
 First we require that the spine of our caterpillar only contains vertices of degree greater than $1$ and we define the number of vertices on the spine to be $p$.
 Now define the number of vertices on the spine with a neighbour not on the spine to be $R$ and for each such vertex let the number of non-spine neighbours be $r_i$.
-Note that based on our definition of the spine the case of $p=1$ corresponds to stars and the case of $p=2$ corresponds to our other class of optimal graphs so we need not concern ourselves with either of these cases.
+Note that based on our definition of the spine the case of $p=1$ corresponds to stars and the case of $p=2$ corresponds to the modified stars mentioned in the theorem statement so we need not concern ourselves with either of these cases.

+\textbf{Case 1: $R=2$, $p>2$:} In this case, our caterpillar is such that the two end vertices of the spine are the only spine vertices that can have non-spine neighbours.